jacketex894/login_project/README.md

 # login-project

-This project is designed to help me learn how to set up frontend-backend communication, handle database operations, and understand the registration and login processes.
-It includes a frontend, backend, and a database, all managed and started via Docker Compose.
+This project helps me learn how to build full-stack applications by connecting a frontend with backend services, working with databases, and implementing user registration and login flows.

+It features a frontend, an auth-service, an expense-service, and a database, all orchestrated using Docker Compose.

+On the backend, I used a microservices approach with MVC structure and implemented JWT authentication for secure access control.

 ## Technology Stack